-Creating a menu seems like a fairly simple thing to do.
+Creating a menu seems like a relatively simple thing to do.
 Just list down all the items your Chef can cook for your restaurant, and you’re good to go.
 Except, not!
 Menu designing is an art and takes a lot of effort and calculations to price those items right.
 Often, restaurant owners get so involved in pricing their menu, that they forget the aesthetics of it.
-A well-designed restaurant menu with good menu descriptions can upsell the dishes itself, and influence your customers to order more, and a poorly designed menu can actually hamper your business.
+A well-designed restaurant menu with good menu descriptions can upsell the dishes itself, and influence your customers to order more, and a poorly designed menu can hamper your business.
 Read about the top restaurant menu mistakes that you should avoid here.

-How to Write a Good Restaurant Menu Description?
+How to Write Good Restaurant Menu Descriptions

 A few lines that tell the story behind the food on the plate and evoke senses in the reader while recounting the ingredients and the process of creating the masterpiece can be considered as a good item description.
 However, easier than said than done, creating a perfect balance between appetizing sounding description, yet keeping it short and interesting is can be quite tricky.

-1. Talk About the Appearance, Texture, and Taste of the Dish
+1. Talk about the Appearance, Texture, and Taste of the Dish

 2. Emphasize the Fine Quality of the Exotic (Read Expensive) Ingredients Used

-If you are serving some of the finest and most expensive exotic items on the menu, you might as well mention it in the menu description.
+If you are serving some of the finest and most expensive exotic items on the menu, you might as well mention it in the restaurant menu description.
 An exotic item on the menu automatically lends exclusivity to it.
-Not only would this tempt your customers to order an exclusive item, the descriptive lines would also help in justifying the high selling price.
+Not only would this tempt your customers to order an exclusive item, but the descriptive lines would also help in justifying the high selling price.